veben/helm_charts/README.md

 ```

 ## II.
 Verifications
-- On the repository, very multiple things
+- On the repository, verify multiple things
   - Click in `Actions` and verify the pipelines has been executed and are green
   - Switch to `gh-pages` and verify a `index.yaml` file has been created
-  - Look at **Releases** section and verify it contains a release of your chart
+  - Look at **Releases** section to verify it contains a release of your chart
-  - Look at **Deployments** section and verify it contains a deployment of your chart
+  - Look at **Deployments** section to verify it contains a deployment of your chart
-  - Verify the URL `https://<user>.github.io/helm_charts/` is pointing to a github page exposing the readme
+  - Verify the URL `https://<user>.github.io/helm_charts/` points to a github page exposing the readme
-  - Verify the URL `https://<user>.github.io/helm_charts/index.yaml` is exposing the release's metadata
+  - Verify the URL `https://<user>.github.io/helm_charts/index.yaml` exposes the release's metadata

 ## III.
 Deployment of a chart
 ### 1. Configure and deploy a Kubernetes cluster